What to Expect in Texas Family Law Court

 can be punished by contempt and put in jail and/or fined.
 A parent who is not receiving child support may seek assistance through the collection of the child support office

 at their local Attorney General’s office or may hire a private attorney.
+More information on this topic may be found under Enforcement Remedies later in this booklet.

 MODIFICATION OF A SUIT AFFECTING THE PARENT CHILD RELATIONSHIP